CameronPrybylski/BreakoutGame/readme.md

 # 🧱 Breakout Game

-A simple Breakout clone built in C++ using SDL2.
+A simple Breakout clone built in C++ using SDL2 and OpenGL.
 Smash bricks, save the ball, and have fun!

 ---